 "Section 27-514.08 of the Zoning Ordinance describes the purposes of the Comprehensive Design Zone in R-L Zone (Residential Low Development).
 This section requires establishment (in public interest) of a plan implementation zone, in which permissible residential density is dependent upon providing public benefit features.
 It states that the location of the zones must be in accordance with the adopted and approved General Plan or master plan.
-The purposes of the R-L Zone are to encourage amenities and public facilities to be provided in conjunction with residential development; and improve the overall quality and variety of residential environments in the Regional District.
-We believe that subject rezoning application is not in conformance with the requirements and recommendations of the General Plan and master plan as they pertain to public parks and recreation.
+The purposes of the R-L Zone are to encourage amenities and public facilities to be provided in conjunction with residential development and improve the overall quality and variety of residential environments in the regional dDistrict.
+The applicant indicates, that by providing the unique equestrian-themed residential community, which includes the charitable and community-oriented feature of the therapeutic riding center, he provides a facility to be used by the residents of Prince George's County.
+Because the riding stable is not a permitted use in the Comprehensive Design R-L Zone, the status of the equestrian facility in the subject rezoning application is in question.